grocio/japanese-mora-counter/README.md

 1. Enable shell script
 2. Install`MeCab`

-Google 'MeCabe' and you will find the way!
+Google 'MeCab' and you will find the way!

-3. Download `jmc.sh`
+3. Download `japanese-mora-counter`

-Click the green button named 'Clone or downlod' or type `git clone https://github.com/grocio/japanese-mora-counter` on the terminal.
+Type `git clone https://github.com/grocio/japanese-mora-counter` on the terminal.

 4. Change its permission